 8. It’s your career

 Finally, it’s important to remember that there is no career fairy godmother.
 Whether in employment or looking for work, you’ve got to have the skills that meet market demand.
 If that means retraining, reskilling or going on self-funded courses, then so be it.
-Remember, you’re investing in your future.Posted over 3 years ago
+Remember, you’re investing in your future.Posted almost 4 years ago